Every purchase is either direct or indirect.The distinction drives your entire strategy.

 Volume-sensitive

-Purchased quantities are driven by production forecasts and demand planning.
+Purchased quantities driven by production forecasts and demand planning.

 Quality-critical